yeti/Manticore-ViewManager/README.md

 Both Views and Sections are sub-classes of `UIViewController`.

-Sections can also be shown without views in order to create single-level hierarchy, but it's a better design to create one section with multiple views.

 #### Staying organized

-We highly suggest making macros for all your sections and views' names.
-You can do so in the appModel class if you have one, or in a separate header file.
+We highly suggest making macros for all your Sections and Views' names.
-This way, it will help to avoid making mistakes when making intents on these View-Controllers.
+This way, it will help to avoid making mistakes when making intents on these Views.
+(Although MCViewManager will Assert errors).
 Plus, if you ever rename a class, you only have to change the name on the macro instead of multiple times.
 Most of all... auto-completion is always nice ;)

 ```objc
 // Define the Sections